tonyrewin/svelte-spa-router/README.md

 ## Router

 A simple (50 lines) approach of utilizing window.onpopstate.
-Use router.svelte file to extend your routes.
+Use pages folder to extend your routes.

 ## Pre-render

 A simple (10 lines) approach to make the routes accessable with static webhosting.
-You should pass all the routes you want to pre-render as cli arguments to this script:

 ## Setup